WebAssembly/spec/spectec/test-prose/TEST.md

 1. If heaptype is deftype, then:
   a.
 Let deftype be heaptype.
   b.
 Return $unrolldt(deftype).
-2. If heaptype is _IDX, then:
+2. If heaptype is some _IDX, then:
   a.
 Let (_IDX typeidx) be heaptype.
   b.
 Return $unrolldt(C.TYPES[typeidx]).
-3. Assert: Due to validation, heaptype is REC.
+3. Assert: Due to validation, heaptype is some REC.
 4. Let (REC i) be heaptype.
 5. Return C.RECS[i].